Children and Spiritual Growth: Are Kids Growing in Faith?

 Sum It Up

-Knowing God is certainly a lifelong, unconquerable task.
-And children daily add bits and pieces of knowledge to their understanding of God.
-Reading the Bible, knowing the biblical accounts, relating to other Christians, understanding how God interacts with humanity — all these things contribute to a knowledge of God.
+Knowing God is a lifelong task.
+Reading the Bible, knowing the biblical accounts, relating to other Christians, understanding how God interacts with humanity—all these things contribute to a knowledge of God.

-Yet in her book With All Their Heart (Moody Press), Christine Yount writes that we’re at risk of becoming immune to God’s Word simply because of familiarity.
+Yet in her book With All Their Heart, Christine Yount writes that we’re at risk of becoming immune to God’s Word simply because of familiarity.
 “That’s a risk for our children as well,” she writes, “especially if as Christian parents we have surrounded them with quality Christian education at home and church.
-The stories they’ve heard from infancy may be just that — stories.”
+The stories they’ve heard from infancy may be just that—stories.”

 Sum It Up